Bicillin L-A (Benzathine Benzylpenicillin)

 Important Warnings

-There are several important warnings to be aware of before receiving Bicillin L-A.
+There are specific warnings to consider before taking Bicillin L-A.

 Who Should Not Take Bicillin L-A